 Taste: Apple turnovers dusted with warming cinnamon.
 Ginger Spice.
 Lots of cereal notes.
 Highland toffee and a touch of bitter oak.
 Doesn’t quite live up to the promise of the nose.

-Value for Money: There’s certainly a bolder flavour here than you would expect from a whisky that costs less than £20.
+Thoughts: There’s certainly a bolder flavour here than you would expect from a whisky that costs less than £20.
 The nose promises a complexity that the palate can’t quite deliver on but it is a dram of satisfying warmth nevertheless.

 Credit where it’s due, it would have been easy to opt for an inoffensive single malt that would get on with everyone but instead, Aldi seem to be offering up something altogether more characterful here.
 It may be rather one dimensional but the warmth of that ginger note will stay with you long after you’ve emptied your glass.
 An everyday sipper that will have you reaching for the bottle again and again.
 Thankfully, it’s cheap enough to afford another.